 There are 12 black dots in the above picture, but one can’t see them all at the same time.

-Designed by Ninio & Stevens in 2000, it might look like it, but in my opinion the mechanism begin it is not a variation of the Hermann grid or Scintillating grid – notwithstanding the title of the paper cited below.
+This was designed by Ninio & Stevens in 2000 and is pretty strong for me.
+It might look like it, but in my opinion the mechanism begin it is not a variation of the Hermann grid or Scintillating grid – notwithstanding the title of the paper cited below.

 Tentative explanation: When one of the dot is fixated, its center and surround are well discerned.
 The next dots, however, top, left or whatever, fall on a region of our visual field that hast less resolution.
 There the black dot & white surround fuse, rendering the dot indistinguishable from the grid lines.
 [This cannot be the whole story.]
 Try out the following: Fixate one of the dots; then go in small steps towards the next one.
 Around half way there, it becomes visible.